nicolas-angarita/Zillow_Project/README.md

  - Clean and prepare the data creating a function that will give me data that is ready to be explored upon.
 Within this step we will also write a function to split our data into train, validate, and test. (prepare.py)

 ### Explore Data
+- Create Vizuals on our data

 - Create at least two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, document any findings and takeaways that are observed.

+### Feature Engineering:
+ - Scale our data for our models

+ - Create dummies to encode categorical variables for our models

 ### Model Data
- - Establish a baseline accuracy
+ - Establish a baseline(mean or median of target variable)

- - Create and train four classification models.
+ - Create, Fit, Predict on train subset on four regression models.

  - Evaluate models on train and validate datasets.

  - Evaluate which model performs the best and on that model use the test data subset.

 ### Delivery
- - Create CSV file with the customer_id, probability of churn, and prediction of churn for each observation in my test dataset.

- - Create a Final Report Notebook to document conclusions, takeaways, and next steps in recommadations for customers churning.
+ - Create a Final Report Notebook to document conclusions, takeaways, and next steps in recommadations for predicitng house values.
 Also, inlcude visualizations to help explain why the model that was selected is the best to better help the viewer understand.

 ## Data Dictionary